-Dementia is the term used to describe a set of symptoms that occur when the brain is affected by disease.
+Dementia is the term used to describe a set of symptoms that occur when the brain is affected by the disease.
 Most of us are at least somewhat familiar with Alzheimer’s disease.
 It is the most common type of dementia, but it is only one of many forms.
 Each type of dementia has a different cause and affects people in different ways.
 It may be difficult to tell which type of dementia a person has because they all have some symptoms in common; a thorough doctor’s examination is needed to make a correct diagnosis.

 Here are some of the most common types of dementia better explained

 Alzheimer’s is by far the most widespread form of all dementias.
 It affects memory first and later progresses to affect other cognitive (brain) abilities, such as speech, ability to reason, and movement.
 Current treatments for Alzheimer’s disease can help boost the levels of chemical messengers in the brain, which can help with some of the symptoms.

 Second, only to Alzheimer’s, vascular dementia is another commonly diagnosed form of dementia.
 It occurs when there is an interruption in the blood flow to the brain often caused by a stroke, heart disease or diabetes.
 The onset of vascular dementia is often sudden.
 Symptoms depend upon the area of the brain affected, but often memory and other cognitive functions, such as decision-making, are impaired.

 Dementia with Lewy bodies (DLB) is a type of dementia that shares symptoms with both Alzheimer’s disease and Parkinson’s disease.
 It may account for 10-15 per cent of all cases of dementia.
 It occurs as the result of protein deposits that build up on nerve cells in the brain stem.
 It results in muscle rigidity, behavioural issues, cognitive loss, hallucinations and tremors.